 My own PTSD experience

-At times I’ve been unable to move, breathe or speak from ridiculous fear just by going about my everyday life.
+At times I was unable to move, breathe or speak from ridiculous fear just by going about my everyday life.
 I developed psoriasis under my eyes from crying so much, doctors wanted to put me on beta-blockers so I didn’t damage my heart from putting it under too much stress, I didn’t sleep for more than an hour at a time, my muscles and joints were in agony from being tense, I’d chip my fillings out from clenching my teeth so hard without knowing and I’ve made life difficult for everyone around me – I wasn’t me anymore, I became a highly sensitive faulty cctv system.

 BUT the important part here is I’m talking in past tense!

 I had a normal reaction to an abnormal situation – PTSD is considered a psychological trauma, regardless of what incident caused it and can therefore affect anybody!
-However, there is no PTSD charity for non-veterans in the UK!

 Jacqui, Founder of PTSD UK